 - Understanding the different musicians and what and how they play (your students) – Understand your students.
 I have said this before and cannot emphasise this enough.
 Knowing your students is a key step to successfully planning for your classroom.
-Spend the extra time to understand their preferred learning styles, their interests, what they want to achieve (see here how I have done this previously).
+Spend the extra time to understand their preferred learning styles, their interests, and what they want to achieve (see here how I have done this previously).

 - Plan the playing of the piece (plan the learning) – Use the chosen framework to think about each of your students.
 Have you ever seen a conductor’s music?
 His book is much larger than that of the musicians he is directing.
 All the instruments are present right there in front of him (see image below).
-And during rehearsals he will make copious notes, about emphasis, who will play loud, who soft.
+And during rehearsals, he will make copious notes, about emphasis, who will play loud, and who soft.

 Differentiated planning in practice

-I know I will have students who’s learning styles preference literacy, others who are more auditory learners and others who are visual learners.
-I may also have those who have additional learning needs that demands different forms of literacy engagement.
+I know I will have students whose learning styles preference literacy, others who are more auditory learners and others who are visual learners.
+I may also have those who have additional learning needs that demand different forms of literacy engagement.
 The strategies I have chosen, which are about developing in my students the ability to generate new ideas and information through listening or reading, will meet many of those needs.

-I start my planning by sourcing a set of novels at different levels, so that all students have access.
-I will also grab the audio book – I love having the class listen to these together.
+I start my planning by sourcing a set of novels at different levels so that all students have access.
+I will also grab the audiobook – I love having the class listen to these together.
 Not only does it give everyone access to the novel to be studied, but the skill of building meaning from listening to text is as important as reading.
 Finally, if available, the graphic novel is another great option for student engagement, encouraging visualisation skills.

 The end of the first movement

-The result of my classes engagement with the novel is that all students have read/heard/or seen the novel, with preference given to their specific needs, strengths or abilities.
+The result of my class’s engagement with the novel is that all students have read/heard/or seen the novel, with preference given to their specific needs, strengths or abilities.
 The first movement in my classroom symphony is complete.
 I am ready to conduct the rest of the music.